AdamClarkStandke/GAN_Models/README.md

 - - - - - - - - - - - - - - - - - - - -
 # Theoretical underpinnings of Cycle-Consistent Adverserial Networks (CycleGAN)
 - - - - - - - - - - - - - - - - - - - -
+Unlike Pix2Pix in which paired training was required i.e. need both input and target pairs, CycleGan works on unpaired data i.e. no information is provided as to which input matches to which target.[^6]